Swiss-Polar-Institute/data-management-guidance/documentation/storing_data.md

 * For managed systems, make sure that backups are done regularly.
 * For unmanaged systems, check how you will be able to copy and access data.
 Many systems require the use of command-line tools.

+Wikipedia has a very handy [comparison of online backup options](https://en.wikipedia.org/wiki/Comparison_of_online_backup_services).
+These would not normally be used for your day-to-day data storage for the data you are working on.

 ## Handy tips ##

 ## References ##